 If you’re planning to travel internationally with your pet soon, please plan your examination date with us carefully to ensure your visit is in accordance with the USDA guidelines, as well as those of your destination country.
 Most destinations will require your paperwork from your visit with our USDA-accredited veterinarian on the Upper West Side of Manhattan to be sent to the USDA’s main office for final approval.
 You’ll need to either send your paperwork to the USDA facility in Albany via FedEx or set up an appointment to personally go to their facility at the John F. Kennedy International Airport.
 For your convenience, we’ve provided the link to the USDA website, as well as a suggested checklist of possible international pet travel requirements:https://www.aphis.usda.gov/aphis/pet-travel

-Contact Westside Veterinary Center in Upper Manhattan, NY
+Contact Westside Veterinary Center on Manhattan's Upper West Side

 Do you have questions about international pet travel certificates?
 Contact Westside Veterinary Center in Upper West Manhattan to schedule an appointment with our USDA-accredited veterinarian to ensure your paperwork’s in order.
 Not filling out your international pet travel certificate correctly can cost you time and money.
 However, our veterinary clinic’s experts in international pet travel will steer you in the right direction, so you and your pet both have a memorable trip.
 Bon voyage!